-2015 2020 2021 2022

-First Village Clerk Carol Sacco named

-First Village Clerk (Kathy Hall) started on June 1 (Kathy Hall) retired second Village Clerk

-on June 5 on January 27
+2015 2020 2021 First Village Clark (Vetby Hell) started on June 1 First Village Clerk (Kathy Carol Sacco named second First Village Clerk (Kathy Hall) started on June 1 Hall) retired on June 5 Village Clerk on January 27

-In the Spring of 2020, as the COVID-19 pandemic began in earnest in the United States, the Village directed a cross-departmental team of employees to begin the Village's transition from paper-based documentation to digital documentation.
+In the Spring of 2020, as the COVID-19 pandemic began in earnest in the United States, the Village directed a crossdepartmental team of employees to begin the Village's transition from paper-based documentation to digital documentation.
 This project is now nearly complete, with nearly all of our public records request intake and fulfillment, as well as records retention processes, fully digitized.
 This has made our processes substantially more efficient, more responsive to the public, and more secure.